cedar-team/django-bulk-load/README.md

 alternative to [bulk_create](https://docs.djangoproject.com/en/3.2/ref/models/querysets/#bulk-create) and [bulk_update](https://docs.djangoproject.com/en/3.2/ref/models/querysets/#bulk-update) in Django.

 Note: Currently, this library only supports Postgres.
-Other databases may be added in the future
+Other databases may be added in the future.

 ## Install
 ```shell